Luzkan/smells/content/smells/speculative-generality.md

 ## Speculative Generality

 Developers are humans, and humans are bad guessers [[1](#sources)].
 Developers tend to create additional features in preparation for the future, guessing that it will be useful, but that time never came.
-This problem lies within the psychological human nature and contrary to their best intentions, it just clutters the code.
+This problem lies within the psychological human nature and, contrary to their best intentions, it just clutters the code.

 ### Causation